This site is supported by our readers. We may earn a commission, at no cost to you, if you purchase through links.

 Citizen Science Projects

-- Bird Monitoring: Record species visiting your backyard.
+- Bird Monitoring: Track and record species in your backyard.

-- Data Collection: Submit sightings to platforms like eBird.
+- Data Collection: Share sightings on platforms like eBird for research.

 Creating Bird-friendly Habitats